Last updated on January 19th, 2020

 Airports That Permit Vaping

 There was a time when almost every airport was vape friendly.
 Imagine vaping your e-cig freely without having to resort to those revolting smoking rooms!
 Alas times have changed, and most airports do not permit either smoking or vaping anywhere inside the terminals.
-I was happy to discover that there is still an impressive list of United States airports that are vape friendly and permit vaping in designated areas.
-Las Vegas does have lounges that permit vaping.
+I was happy to discover that there is still an impressive list of United States and European airports that are vape friendly and permit vaping in designated areas.
+A few even have lounges that permit vaping.

 Here’s the List: